kossy18/moonshot/service/import/README.md

 # Importer

-This is a Java library which makes is easy to map values from documents to Java objects.
+This is a Java library which makes it easy to map values from documents to Java objects.

 ## Usage
 Consider the sample document below which can be a csv or spreadsheet document.